nkleck/CyberStakes2020/Web_Security/40_Let_me_INNNNNN/README.md

 ### Tools
 * Burp Suite

+This challenge is no longer available, so we will reconstruct a walkthrough from my notes.

 Ok.
 Access the Website referenced in secure vault.
 There is a link to reset password.

 We are going to intercept this `POST` request using Burp Suite.